vishalpandeynits/corona-stats/README.md

-1.Python --- Install it from Python official site 2.Beautifulsoup--- run 'pip install bs4' in your command prompt 3.requests---run 'pip install requests' in your command prompt
+1.Python --- Install it from Python official site 2.Beautifulsoup--- run 'pip install bs4' in your command prompt 3.requests---run 'pip install requests' in your command prompt 4.html5lib---run 'pip install html5lib' in your command prompt

 This project is built using python package called beautiful soup.
 Data is extracted from ministry of health affairs of india.